aruadecarvalho/user-activity-recommendation-pipeline-aws/README.md

-# End-to-End Batch and Streaming Pipeline on AWS
+# User Activity Recommendation End-to-End Batch and Streaming Pipeline on AWS

 This repository contains the implementation of an end-to-end batch and streaming data pipeline using AWS services, developed as part of my Data Engineering course.
 The project showcases a real-world pipeline that handles both batch and streaming data to meet stakeholder requirements, following the architectural principles learned during the course.